Memoir

 Eckhart saw Hell too.
 He said, ‘The only thing that burns in Hell is the part of you that won’t let go of your life, your memories, your attachments.
 They burn ’em all away.
 But they’re not punishing you, they’re freeing your soul.
 If you’re frightened of dying and you’re holding on, you’ll see devils tearing your life away.
 But if you’ve made your peace, then the devils are really angels, freeing you from the earth.’

-Now, more than ever, I need to be present—in the moment, in the now.
-The novel should help.
 I’ll be posting draft chapters here in the coming weeks.
-In the meantime, I’ve shared a DJ set I recorded about ten years after Naples, with a sound that matches the mood of those long walks at night with my “friend,” who became the inspiration for Charlotte.
+In the meantime, I’ve shared a DJ set I recorded about ten years after Naples, whose sound matches the mood of those long walks at night with the “friends” I had made, who became the inspiration for both Charlotte and Toria.

 From Page to Sound: The Mood and the Feel